laowantong/paroxython/docs/md/pipeline_tutorial.md

 ... ]

 .. note::
-    Paroxython relies on the last three characters of a `"source"` item to decide whether it is a Python program (ending with `".py"`) or a taxon (like here).
+    Paroxython relies on the last three characters of a `"data"` item to decide whether it is a Python program (ending with `".py"`) or a taxon (like here).

 .. tip::